mantczakaus/ont_amplicon/README.md

 If the gene targetted is Cytochrome oxidase I (COI), a preliminary megablast homology search against a COI database will be performed; then based on the strandedness of the blast results for the consensuses , some will be reverse complemented where required.

 Blast homology search of the consensuses against NCBI is then performed and the top 10 hits are returned.
 A separate blast output is then derived using [pytaxonkit](https://github.com/bioforensics/pytaxonkit), to output preliminary taxonomic assignment to the top blast hit for each consensus.
-The nucleotide sequence of qseq (ie consensus match) and sseq (ie reference match) are extracted to use when mapping reads back to consensus and reference respectively (see steps below).
+The nucleotide sequence of qseq **(i.e. consensus match)** and sseq **(i.e. reference match)** are extracted to use when mapping reads back to consensus and reference respectively (see steps below).

 ### Mapping back to consensus
 The quality filtered reads derived during the pre-processing step are mapped back to the consensus matches using Mimimap2.
 Samtools and Mosdepth are then used to derive bam files and coverage statistics.
 A summary of the blast results, preliminary taxonomic assignment, coverage statistics and associated **flags** are then derived for each consensus using python.